exoscale/packer-plugin-exoscale/docs/builders/exoscale.md

 - `template_disable_sshkey` (boolean) - Whether the template should disable
   SSH key installation during Compute instance creation.
 Defaults to `false`.

+- `user_data` (string) - User data to apply when launching the instance.
+Note that you need to be careful about escaping characters due to the templates being JSON.
+See [documentation][cloudinit] to learn more about user data.

+- `user_data_file` (string) - The path to a file that will be used for the user data when launching the instance.

 In addition to plugin-specific configuration parameters, you can also adjust the [SSH communicator][packerssh] settings to configure how Packer will log into the Compute instance.